 The Gardens themselves are always full of bloom and are modeled after Victorian-style gardens.

 Even the Swan Boats have been operating since 1877.
 They run from April to Labor Day, approximately 10 am to 4 pm.
 The ride is about 12-15 minutes and the cost is $4.00 per adult.

 The breathtaking views of the Boston City Skyline.
 There are also musicians playing as you walk around the lagoon and just such a beautiful place to take in the sights and sounds.

-Boston Public Gardens are part of the “Emerald Necklace.”
-Boston’s Emerald Necklace consists of an 1,100-acre chain of nine parks linked by parkways and waterways.
+The Gardens are part of the “Emerald Necklace.”
+Boston’s Emerald Necklace consists of a 1,100-acre chain of nine parks linked by parkways and waterways.

 The Boston Public Garden is home to 4 different types of trees around the 24-acre property.

 Our exit out of the Public Gardens had us back on the quaint cobblestone streets of Boston.